oisdk/team-software-project/backend/README.rst

    See the comments in generate_game_start_event() for some guidance on the sending of event types and the data payload.

-3. Finally, add the call to the function you wrote in 1) to start_sse_stream(). i.e.
+3. Finally, add the call to the function you wrote in 1. above, to start_sse_stream(). i.e.
    ::